iantherrera/cinemafile/README.md

 ## Code Louisville Capstone Project
 ### OVERVIEW:
-React application allowing registered users to access and customize their own saved list of the top 25 movies of all time (according to the AFI).
+React application allowing users to a customize a list of the top 25 movies of all time (according to the AFI) that is persistent between sessions.

 - Movie cards are rendered in a scrollable, responsive flex grid with a poster graphic and other metadata fetched from external API’s.
 - Movie card gallery view is the default, but users can view data and options in a compact list.